blindGitHubRepos/TraceOrdering/README.md

 Ordering and replaying of execution traces of distributed systems is a challenging problem.
 State-of-the-art approaches annotate the traces with logical/physical timestamps and then order them in accordance with their timestamps.
 Physical timestamps are often inaccurate due to issues of synchronization and clock precision, and logical timestamps cause an increase in the size of traces as the number of nodes in the distributed system increases.
 This paper concerns trace ordering and replay in the context of model-driven development of distributed systems.
 By leveraging the abstract nature of models and existing model analysis and transformation techniques, we introduce a fully automated, efficient, and accurate method of trace collection and replay, without the use of timestamps.
 Instead, we use an abstract interpretation of models which orders and replays traces using the causality relation between traces.

-## A demonstration Video
+## A Demonstration Video
-> In order to show how our approach really works, we use and opensource web-based diagraming tool called @drawio which uses  mxGraph library.
-You can find more information in: [Drawio in Github](https://github.com/jgraph/drawio).
+> The graphical user interface of our tool is developed on top of the   @drawio which uses mxGraph library.
+You can find more information in [Drawio in Github](https://github.com/jgraph/drawio).

 [<p style="text-align:center;"><img src="https://i.ibb.co/nbM8rL6/You-Tube-icon.png" width="193" height="130"></p>](https://youtu.be/YQBoLOBpnlo)